apache/infrastructure-website/content/pages/services.md

 ### Locked out of the system? ###

-If you have forgotten your password and cannot retrieve it, contact Infrastructure via root@apache.org for assistance.
+If you have forgotten your password and cannot retrieve it, contact Infrastructure via `root@apache.org` for assistance.

 Before asking for a manual password reset or email change, please consider:

   - If you have access to an ASF machine via SSH (with a private key), you can use this to confirm your identity.
-  - If you don't have access to anything to establish your identity, you may be asked to file a new ICLA.
+  - If you don't have access to anything to establish your identity, you may need to file a new ICLA.

 ## Getting notices of infrastructure events ##
 You can subscribe to notices of infrastructure events that you want to know about, ranging from Subversion commits to emails to specific lists.
 [Learn more here](pypubsub.html).